FotoFacial technology offers several benefits:

 - Reduce irregular pigmentation and enhance skin tone*

-Our trained physician’s assistant, under the supervision of our dermatologist can selectively diminish unwanted vessels and brown spots by tuning light waves onto blood cells and pigments, causing these unsightly spots to fade.
+Our laser trained master estheticians, under the supervision of our dermatologist can selectively diminish unwanted vessels and brown spots by tuning light waves onto blood cells and pigments, causing these unsightly spots to fade.
 This procedure can be done very gently and with no downtime.
-An additional advantage is that this procedure even causes the collagen under the treated skin to get thicker, helping reduce fine lines, wrinkles and pore size.
-Never before could anyone offer improvements such as these to people with Rosacea, flushing, red faces and mottled sun damage.
+An additional advantage is that this procedure even causes the collagen under the treated skin to get thicker, helping reduce fine lines, wrinkles and pore size.* Fotofacial offers improvements such as these to people with Rosacea, flushing, red faces and mottled sun damage.

-The face, neck and chest can all be treated.
+The face, neck, chest, actually anywhere there is sun damage can be treated.
 The overall quality, texture and skin tone is improved.
-The skin is noticeably smoother and looks better.
-The treatments are usually a series of five sessions, three weeks apart, (although longer intervals are also acceptable).
-Each treatment is personalized to the individuals needs to maximize improvement.
+The skin is noticeably smoother and looks better.* The treatments are usually a series of five sessions, three weeks apart, (although longer intervals are also acceptable).
+Each treatment is personalized to the individual’s needs to maximize improvement.

 WHAT SHOULD I EXPECT